Banksy-said-hi/ERC1155-NFT-Marketplace/README.md

 - **What is JSX**?
 Why we use this ending in some of our file names?
 - What is http, https request?
 - **What useDebounce( ) does on our script?**
-- What is SDK?
 - difference between let, const, var in JS
-- What is RPC Endpoint?
-What is api?
 - What is the nonce of the accounts?
 It must be related to the transactions made by single account
 - Difference between import, require, fs.readfilesync?
 Why using brackets for importing?
 - What is bytes32?
 What are its usecases?
-- What is a provider? use case of different providers? ethers.providers.jsonrpcprovider( ) or ethers.providers.web3provder( ) or ...
 - parseUnit( ) and fotmatUnit( ) definition and usecase?
 - How to read data from solidity emitted events?
 - Why the provided value for a solidity transaction in JS should be string?
 READ MORE ABOUT ETHERS.JS TRANSACTIONS